 In June 1850 the Hudson’s Bay Company’s brigade in charge of my father conveying the season’s outfit of furs, started from Fort Colvile for Fort Langley.
 Accompanying our father were my eldest sister and myself… The finding of a suitable camp where water and fodder were obtainable often entailed a long wearisome day’s journey over arid plains; on the other hand it sometimes happened that in order to reach suitable locations, a short day’s march compensated for the possibly long day preceding or following.
 On dismounting, the first duty was to light a fire and for this purpose the flint and steel were altogether used, as matches were non-obtainable in those days; the few that I had seen were looked upon as curiosities and only used on very rare occasions as an exhibition of the white man’s power amongst the natives…James Robert Anderson, Notes and Comments on Early Days and Events in British Columbia, Washington and Oregon, p.
 134-135.
 Two copies are in the B.C.
 Archives and the third is owned by myself.

+So that is the end of the fire-bag story, for now.
 I sometimes feel sorry for the First Nations men who were (supposedly) impressed by the HBC’s power when a fur trader struck a match.
-However, I also have stories of a supposed medicine man at Fort Colvile, who produced a live rattlesnake from inside his shirt, an act which sent the children screaming out of the room!
-(James fails to tell us whether or not his father was startled by this snake — I expect he was surprised, but remained calm.)
+However, I also have stories of a medicine man at Fort Colvile who produced a live rattlesnake from inside his shirt, an act which sent the children screaming out of the room!
+(James fails to tell us whether or not his father was startled by this snake.
+I expect he was surprised, but remained calm.)
 Like the flint and steel story above, this story is in James’s memoirs: these are easily accessed in the archives, but not available online.
-However, Dr. Nevins’s book is online, and full of fascinating information that you might not find anywhere else.
+However, Dr. Nevins’s book is online, and full of fascinating information that you might not find anywhere else — some as simple as the fire-bag story; others more complicated.
 Just google its title, it is on Canadiana — which has tons of online historical material.
 There is apparently an index to Canadiana, although it is not available online as far as I can see.
 I am hoping to dig it out from the B.C.
 Archives, and when I manage to do that, I will list some of the West of the Rocky Mountain resources, if I am lucky enough to find any.

 Copyright, Nancy Marguerite Anderson, 2020.
 All rights reserved.